 Benefits of Year-Round School in the U.S.

-For low-income students who regularly lose much of their literacy development during the three months of summer, year-round schooling can be quite beneficial.
-When teachers are required to be on campus year-round, struggling students (who lose about 27 percent of learning gains over the summer) have access to regular tutoring and support they otherwise would not have in the summer months.
+For low-income students who lose more of their literacy development during the three months of summer, year-round schooling can be quite beneficial.
+When teachers are required to be on campus year-round, struggling students have access to regular tutoring and support they otherwise would not have in the summer months.
 Shorter breaks between school terms mean that students are able to avoid gaps in learning.
 Proponents of year-round schooling mention other benefits:

 Challenges in Year-Round Schooling